kitproj/kit/README.md

 kit -s foo,bar up
 ```

+### User Interface

+The user interface runs on port 3000 by default.
+The UI provides the following features:

+- Displays the graph of the workflow, showing dependencies between tasks.
+- Updates the graph as each task change status (e.g. starts or finishes).
+- Read and follows logs.

 ## Documentation

 - [Examples](docs/examples) - examples of how to use kit, e.g. with MySQL, or Kafka